Lower bounds on Bourgain's constant for harmonic measure: Introduction

 In \S\ref{sec:gmt}, we introduce necessary elements from geometric measure theory, including a tight version of Frostman's lemma for sets in $\RR^n$ of Hausdorff dimension $s>n-1$.
 In \S\ref{sec:estimates}, we revisit and sharpen Bourgain's estimate on harmonic measure from below in terms of the relative size of the local $m$-adic net content.
 We also record some basic estimates on harmonic measure inside nested rectangles.
 In \S\ref{sec:parameters}, we reduce the problem of finding lower bounds on $b_n$ to showing the existence of an admissible set of parameters.
 Using all of these ingredients, we prove Theorem \ref{main} in \S\ref{sec:main} and Theorem \ref{lowdim} in \S\ref{sec:low}.
+We end with a brief note on future work in \S\ref{sec:coda}.